ritheus/TitanicSurvivalAnalysis/README.md

 # Titanic Survival Analysis

 This repository explores the classic Titanic dataset from Kaggle to identify key factors that influenced passenger survival.
-It is part of an end-to-end machine learning pipeline consisting of data exploration, preprocessing, model building, evaluation, and (optionally) deployment.
+It is part of an end-to-end machine learning pipeline consisting of data exploration, preprocessing, model building and evaluation.

 ## Project Overview